How medical information about you may be used and disclosed;

 Each time you visit our hospital, a record of your visit is made.
 Typically, this record contains your symptoms, examination and test results, diagnoses, treatment, and a plan for future care or treatment.
 This information, often referred to as your health or medical record, serves as a:

-Understanding what is in your record and how your health information is used helps you to: ensure its accuracy; better understand, what, when, where and why others may access your health information; and make more informed decisions when authorizing disclosure to others.
+ensure its accuracy, better understand what, when, where, and why others may access your health information, and make informed decisions when authorizing disclosure to others.

 Although your health record is the physical property of our hospital, the information belongs to you.
 You have the right to: